aionnetwork/aion-docs/aion-virtual-machine/troubleshooting.md

 Failure to find org.aion4j:aion4j-maven-plugin:jar:0.5.0 in https://repo.maven.apache.org/maven2
 ```

-delete your $homedir/.m2/repository/org/aion4j folder to cleanup the cache and try again.
+Delete your $homedir/.m2/repository/org/aion4j folder to cleanup the cache and try again.

 ## Println not Working on Remote Node

-`BlockchainRuntime.println` will not return anything from a remote node.
-This is because `BlockchainRuntime.println` prints to the local console only.
-So when you try to run it on a remote node, the node itself will print it to its own console, but the kernel will not return anything to you. `BlockchainRuntime.println` returns data when running on a local kernel (embedded AVM).
+`Blockchain.println` will not return anything from a remote node.
+This is because `Blockchain.println` prints to the local console only.
+So when you try to run it on a remote node, the node itself will print it to its own console, but the kernel will not return anything to you. `Blockchain.println` returns data when running on a local kernel (embedded AVM).

 ## Using Constructor Arguments